Skip to additional navigation Skip to content

 Why has my Council Tax bill increased?

-Rushcliffe Borough Council's share of your bill accounts for just under 7% of the total.
+Rushcliffe Borough Council's share of your bill accounts for just over 6% of the total.
 You also pay for services provided by Nottinghamshire County Council, Nottinghamshire Fire and Rescue Service, Nottinghamshire Police and Crime Commissioner, and, where applicable, your local Parish Council.
 We cannot comment on these services.

 However, to find out more about these services please use the links below: